Red Devils book a final berth despite a second-leg defeat Updated for 2022

 He was even more unfortunate not to score from his second chance after the interval when his header from a Hector Bellerin cross hit the inside of the post and somehow did not creep across the line.

-Emile Smith Rowe saw his lob go narrowly wide after that while Rob Holding saw a header flash past the post as Villarreal steadfastly held on.
+Emile Smith Rowe saw his lob go narrowly wide after that while Rob Holding saw a header flash first past the post as Villarreal steadfastly held on.

 The visiting Spaniards had the chance to put the game to bed when Gerard Moreno shot straight at Arsenal goalkeeper Bernd Leno with an open goal beckoning him.